 Four candidates are running for two seats up for grabs in this year’s Greenport Village Board election.

-Trustees Mary Bess Phillips and Julia Robins will face challengers Paul Kreiling and Lucy Clarke, village officials confirmed Wednesday.
+Trustees Mary Bess Phillips and Julia Robins will face challengers Paul Kreiling and Lucy Clark, village officials confirmed Wednesday.
 Each seat carries a four-year term.

 Mr. Kreiling, a 25-year Greenport resident and owner of Easterly Sailing school, said this is his first time running for office and he plans to campaign on protecting the harbor.